OpenGenus/cosmos/guides/coding_style/c++/style.md

 ===
 When including header files, only include files that are _portable_ across all compilers (Unless where applicable).
 Do not include `<bits/stdc++.h>`.

+Please pay attention to that if the header is _not in use_, then do not include it (if only implementation use it, then include the file in .cpp, not .hpp).

 Comments
 ===
 Single line comments should use the standard style (`//`), and multi line comments should use multiline comments (`/* */`).
 There should be a space between the comment delimiter and the comment text (unless pure-code synopsis).